wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 1. https://elixir-lang.org/

+   Famous users mentioned on the Elixir home page are Farmbot and Pepsico.

 1. Open sourced at https://github.com/elixir-lang under Apache 2.0

 1. See the documentary featuring José Valim, who created Elixir beginning in 2012.
 Also appearing are [9:31] Justin Schneck, co-author of the Nerves Project, and [at 9:13] Chris McCord, creator of the <a target="_blank" href="https://www.wikiwand.com/en/Phoenix_(web_framework)">Phoenix Framework</a> which implements the server-side Model View Controller (MVC) pattern: